IAmBullsaw/dotfiles/README.md

 A small script that links all dotfiles in the correct places.
 Needs to be run from this folder(as in the cloned repository folder).

+# .bash_aliases
+These are the most common aliases I use for bash.
+Yay.

 # init.el
 [What is emacs?](https://www.gnu.org/software/emacs/)